 Did your motorhome come with a spare tire?
 Ours didn’t.
-Before we discovered the Roadmaster spare tire carrier, we had talked about getting a roof rack for the Jeep to carry a spare and a few other options.
+Before we discovered the Roadmaster spare tire carrier, we discussed getting a roof rack for the Jeep to carry a spare and a few other options.
 Then we met Don Simpson at the 2016 Florida RV SuperShow.
 After we saw Don’s demonstration of the Roadmaster Spare Tire Carrier, we knew it was the solution we had been looking for.
 This hitch mounted carrier works on almost every type of RV with tire sizes ranging from 16” to 24.5”.
 If you’re in the market for a spare tire carrier for your motorhome, read our Roadmaster spare tire carrier review to see if it’s the right fit for you.

 Roadmaster Spare Tire Carrier Review